 Lately it has been a little bit too silent in the FPV antenna market.
 Luckily TBS (Team Black Sheep) decided to break this silence and come out with a new antenna set, specifically designed for mini quads.
 The new TBS Triumph antenna has a unique design, which makes it hard to be mistake with everything you have seen in the FPV antenna market for now.

 This article is just a little write up of my impressions of the new TBS Triumph antenna set*.
 I own the antennas for about two months up to the point this review is written and had some time to test them out in multiple different scenarios.
 The antenna set has been bought in the free market and is no review sample provided by the manufacturer.
-Before we continue, let’s have a look a the technical specifications of the new TBS Triumph antennas:
+Therefore I will be as honest and objective as I can, Before we continue, let’s have a look a the technical specifications of the new TBS Triumph antennas.

 |Frequency range||5500 – 6000 MHz|